-REGISTER NOW for a Shabbaton geared towards college students who are passionate about advocating for Orthodox Feminism on campus.
-This event is open to women and men who are undergraduate students.
-The shabbaton will be a great opportunity for Orthodox feminists from different campuses to come together, meet each other, network, learn more about JOFA and Orthodox feminism, and discuss ways to create change on their campuses.
-All students who attend the JOFA shabbaton will be eligible to apply for micro-grants to support programming on their campuses for the Spring Semester of 2015.
-Housing and meals will be provided.
-This program is open to women and men who will be enrolled in an undergraduate program as of January 30, 2015.
-Registration Fee: $50/person
+The Shabbaton was geared towards college students who are passionate about advocating for Orthodox Feminism on campus.
+This event was open to women and men who are undergraduate students and was a great opportunity for Orthodox feminists from different campuses to come together, meet each other, network, learn more about JOFA and Orthodox feminism, and discuss ways to create change on their campuses.
+All students who attended the JOFA shabbaton will be eligible to apply for micro-grants to support programming on their campuses for the Spring Semester of 2015.

 Friday, January 30, 2015

 2:00 pm Registration at HIR, go to hosts

 7:30 pm Advocating for Change, and Lessons Learned for Navigating 21st Century Communal Politics, panel featuring JOFA leaders and leaders from the Riverdale community.
 Speakers: Blu Greenberg, Dr. Sharon Weiss-Greenberg, and Dan Perla, moderated by Anat Barber

 Sicha: Navigating Community Politics on Campus

 Saturday, January 31, 2015

 Traditional Shacharit and Women's Tefillah options are both available

 12:30 pm Text Study: Partnership Minyanim and Halakha, with Bat Sheva Marcus and Elliot Schwartz